NLC2004/Movie-Ticket-Booking-System/README.md

 ```
 - Consider using environment variables or a .env file to avoid exposing credentials in code.
+### 5.🗄️ Database
+- SQLite ships with Python; no external server is needed.
+Data is stored in `ticketbox.db` (created in the project root on first run).
+Delete it to reset the database.
 ### 6.🚀 Run the Application
 - Once everything is configured, run the app:
 ```bash